 “Does it help?”

 “It does help, in more ways than one, even though it’s not the be all and end all.
-It helps keep my head on straight, too, which is a good thing.”
+It helps my backside, and it helps keep my head on straight, too, which is a good thing.”

 “Did you hurt your head, too?”

-“No, but I get crazy headaches sometimes in this crazy world.”
+“No, but I get headaches sometimes in this crazy world.”

 “I’m with you about the craziness,” the man in the old summer hat laughed.
 “Maybe I should try some of that yoga.”